cernylab/dnatco/README.md

 npm run build-dev
 ```

-this will produce an unoptimized build of the ReDNATCO frontend.
+this will produce an unoptimized build of ReDNATCO.
 Unoptimized build has a considerably larger size but the generated code is more readable and it takes less time to build.
 It is highly recommended to use `build-dev` for development purposes.

 If the code build successfully, you may also run
 ```
 npm run watch
 ```

-This will start a watcher that will rebuild the frontend incrementally whenver a project file gets changed.
+This will start a watcher that will rebuild ReDNATCO incrementally whenver a project file gets changed.
 Note that some more invasive changes or changes to the Webpack configuration may require a full rebuild.